Jack Dempsey: Tunney rematch: "The Long Count"

-The Dempsey–Tunney rematch took place in Chicago, Illinois, on September 22, 1927 – one day less than a year after losing his title to Tunney.
+The Dempsey–Tunney rematch took place in Chicago, on September 22, 1927 – one day less than a year after losing his title to Tunney.
 Generating more interest than the Carpentier and Firpo bouts, the fight brought in a record-setting $2 million gate.
 Reportedly, gangster Al Capone offered to fix the rematch in his favor, but the referee was changed to prevent that from happening.
 Millions around the country listened to the match by radio while hundreds of reporters covered the event.
 Tunney was paid a record one million dollars for the rematch.
 Today's equivalent in U.S. currency would be approximately $.00.

 Dempsey was losing the fight on points when in the seventh round he knocked Tunney down with a left hook to the chin then landed several more punches.
 A new rule instituted at the time of the fight mandated that when a fighter knocked down an opponent, he must immediately go to a neutral corner.
 Dempsey, however, refused to immediately move to the neutral corner when instructed by the referee.
 The referee had to escort Dempsey to the neutral corner, which bought Tunney at least an extra five seconds to recover.
 Even though the official timekeeper clocked 14 seconds Tunney was down, Tunney got up at the referee's count of 9.
 Dempsey then attempted to finish Tunney off before the end of the round, but failed to do so.
 Tunney dropped Dempsey for a count of one in round eight and won the final two rounds of the fight, retaining the title of world heavyweight champion on a unanimous decision.
 Ironically, the neutral corner rule was requested during negotiations by members of the Dempsey camp.
 Another discrepancy was, when Tunney knocked Dempsey down, the timekeeper started the count immediately, not waiting for Tunney to move to a neutral corner.
 Because of the controversial nature of the fight due to the neutral corner rule and conflicting counts, the Dempsey–Tunney rematch remains known as "The Long Count Fight".